 Rebel with a Cause: Social Movements in History and Popular Culture (Revision 3)

 Area of Study: Social Science

-Prerequisite: It is recommended that students have a previous course in sociology, particularly SOCI 348 Sociology of Environment and Health.
+Prerequisite: There are no prerequisites for Communications Studies 385.
+However, it is recommended that students have at least one previous course in sociology, such as SOCI 348 Sociology of Environment and Health.

 Precluded Course: CMNS 385 is a cross-listed course—available in two disciplines—with SOCI 378.
 (CMNS 385 may not be taken for credit by students who have obtained credit in SOCI 378.)